19th Century Persian Serapi Carpets: The Deeply Emotive Weavings Of Northwest Persian Azerbaijan

 The heavy use that Serapi carpets often withstood also meant that restoration was commonly necessary to preserve them.
 If done with great dexterity and thoroughness, along with well-matched naturally dyed yarns, restoration both allows the continued use of these majestic antique carpets and increases their investment value.
 The finest Serapis, circa 1875 or earlier, with only a moderate amount of skillfully executed restoration, are rarely encountered and, if of excellent quality and strong artistic impact, are widely sought-after.

-Area-size 19th-century Serapi rugs measuring 4ft x 5ft to 5ft x 7ft are seldom encountered and cherished by connoisseurs.
+Area-size 19th-century Serapi rugs measuring 4ft x 5ft to 5ft x 7ft are seldom encountered and quite cherished by connoisseurs.
 Although rarely found, Serapi runners and keleges (corridor-size runners) make stunning complements to decors featuring other room-size or oversize Serapis.

 Persian Serapi Carpet | 11′ 1″ x 12′ 5″ | circa 1890 | High-Decorative